-- Baby Sunda Colugo born after a gestation period of about 60 days.
+- Baby Sunda Colugo was born after a gestation period of about 60 days.

 - At the time of birth, it is undeveloped and weighs about 35 g.

-- Mothers provide complete parenting care to her baby.
+- Mothers provide complete parenting care to their babies.

 - The baby feeds on the mother’s milk for about 6 months.